 The key advantages are:

-- Performance – solid boards are more manoeuvrable and as such are better for paddle surfing, racing in choppier water.
+- Performance – solid boards are more maneuverable and as such are better for paddle surfing, and racing in choppier water.

 - Cannot be punctured.

 The key disadvantages are:

 - Not as portable – you’ll need a roof rack for your car to be able to transport your board unless you have a van/truck, and shipping will be expensive if you wish to travel with it overseas.

 - Generally more expensive to buy.